A One-Year Reflection

 This partnership, piloted with the United Way Association of South Carolina, became a national model.
 Since then, it’s been replicated in states like Kentucky—proof that Greenville’s resilience has ripple effects far beyond our county.

 In the first critical days after Hurricane Helene, United Way of Greenville County became an in-kind donation hub for our community.
-Generous donors stepped forward with supplies to meet the most urgent needs such as water, food, hygiene items, and other essentials, as power outages stretched on.
+As power outages stretched on, generous donors stepped forward with supplies to meet the most urgent needs such as water, food, hygiene items, and other essentials.

 Through this effort, we provided funding and supplies to agencies that were on the front lines, ensuring that resources reached families quickly and directly.
 These agencies played a vital role in keeping neighbors safe and cared for when it mattered most.